Meteoro214/mobile-task-manager/README.md

 ## 🎯 Assignment Goal

-Implement a new UI using RecicleeView, Data Binding and ContraintLayout.
+Implement a new UI using ReciclerView, Data Binding and ContraintLayout.

 ## ✅ Implemented Features